pujaltedavid/lucky-cat/README.md

 ## Decoder

 The decoder uses the same technique.
-Per each type of meow, it looks for the mapping of the human language, if the separators are commas, it joins the words.
+For each type of meow, it looks for the mapping of the human language, if the separators are commas, it joins the words.

 ## Data structures